 As an independent breed, he doesn’t require constant companionship.
 This is fantastic news for those dog owners out there who aren’t fans of super needy dogs.
 Let him get on with his day, and he’ll let you get on with yours.
-It is for this reason why he isn’t suited to homes with toddlers or young children.
+It is for this reason that he isn’t suited to homes with toddlers or young children.
 He can get grumpy when smothered, pulled, and poked, and young kids just don’t understand this.
-Older families only, please!
+Older families only, please.

 His small frame means that he is suited to apartment living, just as long as you meet his exercise needs.
 Equally, he is suited to large home living.
-But if he has access to a yard, it needs to be Scottie proof.
-This means high fences, locked gates, and dig proof perimeters.
+But if he has access to a yard, it needs to be Scottie-proof.
+This means high fences, locked gates, and dig-proof perimeters.
 He is a strong-willed tenacious terrier that will find a way to escape if it means catching that squirrel.

 The Scottish Terrier isn’t the most polite pup.
 He is happy in his own company and only wants to play when it suits him.
-If you are a multi-dog household, he will probably do well if brought into your family as a puppy.
+If you are in a multi-dog household, he will probably do well if brought into your family as a puppy.
 But if you have a resident Scottie and try to bring in a new dog into the fold, he might not be best pleased.
 He will be much less welcoming when it comes to other pets, such as cats and rats.

 The Scottish Terrier is an independent dog who isn’t the easiest to train, which is why we advise that only experienced dog owners take him on.
 First-time dog owners might be put off canines forever with his strong-willed (read extremely stubborn) demeanor.
 But for those that are ready for this will find a charming canine challenge.
 The Scottie is a unique breed for sure, but he has a strong fanbase who adore his breed.

 For independent dogs, early training is a must.
 A good quality breeder will start the process early, but it is your job to carry it on.
-As soon as you can, enroll your Scottie pup into puppy obedience classes.
+As soon as you can, enroll your Scottie pup in puppy obedience classes.
 Although he will never be totally obedient, he might just listen to you half the time if you instill the basic commands early.

 Headstrong dogs will always try their chances and get away with naughty behaviors.
-So a top tip for the training the Scottie is to never ever let him.
+So a top tip for the training the Scottie is never ever to let him.
 Because once you have done it once, he’ll remember that he can get away with it.
 Be persistent with your training, and be sure to follow up on commands.
 It’s also important that the whole family are on board with the rules.
-If mom doesn’t let him on the sofa, dad shouldn’t either!
+If mom doesn’t let him on the sofa, dad shouldn’t either.

 All dogs require socialization, but this is another crucial training aspect for the Scottie.
 Without it, he will become overly grumpy and unfriendly.
 Mix him with as many other dogs as possible from a young age.
-This way, he will learn that most other dogs aren’t threats to ward off, and you’ll max your chances of having a friendly dog.
+This way, he will learn that most other dogs aren’t threats to ward off, and you’ll maximize your chances of having a friendly dog.
 Mix him with as many other humans, sights, sounds, and situations as you can to increase his confidence too.

 The Scottish Terrier, like most terriers, is a very healthy dog breed.
-But he still needs caring for if you want him to live to his expected lifespan of 12 years.
-The best ways to look after him are feeding him top-quality nutrition, meeting his exercise needs, and keeping up to date with health checkups at the vets.
+But he still needs caring if you want him to live to his expected lifespan of 12 years.
+The best ways to look after him are feeding him top-quality nutrition, meeting his exercise needs, and keeping up to date with health checkups at the vet.
 Another way to increase the chances of having a healthy Scottie is to work with reputable breeders, but we’ll discuss this in detail further on.